 We offer unique specializations in global human environment and global physical environment that are highly sought in today’s (and tomorrow’s) job market.

 Concentrate in the global physical environment or the global human environment with a further specialization in environment and health or business/environmental economics.

-A Specialization in Education/Earth Science Certification is also available to students in the M.S. program.
-Interested students should contact the graduate program coordinator for details.
+A specialization in Education/Earth Science certification is available to students interested in pursuing an M.A. in Adolescent Education.
+Interested students should contact the Ruth A. Ammon School of Education for details.

 Who are the Environmental Studies faculty?

 The faculty in the M.S. in Environmental Studies program includes active researchers in coastal geology, climate and sea-level change, southern ocean paleoceanography, environmental archaeology, human ecology, energy utilization, public policy and other areas of study.

 What will the M.S. in Environmental Studies program cost?

 The Master of Science in Environmental Studies is a 36-credit program and carries the per-credit cost of $1,110 for graduate study in the College of Arts and Sciences.